nopitown/nopitown/README.md

 - 💻 I'm a Full-Stack JavaScript Engineer with ten years of experience building web apps.
 - 👤 My pronouns are `She, her, ella`.
 - 🗓 Currently, I work at [Able.co](https://www.able.co/) as a Senior Software Engineer (previously at [Newfront](https://www.newfront.com/) and [ComparaOnline](https://comparaonline.cl)).
-- 📝 I write about web development, gadgets, and some personal reflections in my blog [www.nopitown.dev](https://www.nopitown.dev).
+- 📝 I write about web development, gadgets, and some personal reflections in my blog [www.nopitown.com](https://www.nopitown.com) - in mantainance.
 - 🎮 In my spare time, I like to collect Zippo lighters 🕯, read Spider-Man comics 🕷 and play the piano 🎹.
 - 📧 Reach me out at hey@nopitown.com